hindmasj/my-nifi-cluster/README.md

 ## Create Flows

 Once connected to the GUI you can create your flows.
-To get you started their is a simple stored under the templates directory.
-Load it from NiFi desktop.
+To get you started their is a simple one stored under the templates directory.
+Load it from the NiFi desktop.

 *right click* -> Upload Template -> *browse* -> "Simple_Kafka_Flow.xml" -> Upload